…doing a bit of good is well-regarded and you feel like a valuable member of society.

 So I would just expect that to be significantly under-attended to.

 The following are excerpts from interviews with people whose work we respect and whose answers we offered to publish without attribution.
 This means that these quotes don’t represent the views of 80,000 Hours, and indeed in some cases, individual pieces of advice explicitly contradict our own.
 Nonetheless, we think it’s valuable to showcase the range of views on difficult topics where reasonable people might disagree.

 The advice is particularly targeted at people whose approach to doing good aligns with the values of the effective altruism (EA) community, but we expect much of it is more broadly useful.

 This is the fifth in this series of posts with anonymous answers.
-Previous entries asked:
+You can find the complete collection here.

 Did you just land on our site for the first time?
 After this you might like to read about 80,000 Hours’ key ideas.

 In April 2019 we posted some anonymous career advice from someone who wasn’t able to go on the record with their opinions.
 It was well received, so we thought we’d try a second round, this time interviewing a larger number of people we think have had impressive careers so far.